Start Location & Time

 The 100 mile event starts at 6am, Saturday 23rd, 2017, from the front of Dwellingup Adventures (Newton St, Dwellingup – map here).
 Dwellingup is an approximately 80min drive south from Perth CBD, and runners should aim to be at the start no later than 5.20am.

 ibs will be available for collection, per email advice ahead of race.
 Generally:

 - in the days before the event from the event sponsor (Runningworks, located in Belmont),

-- from the “race headquarters”, cabin #1 at the Dwellingup Caravan Park, between 7-8.30pm on Friday night,
+- from the “race headquarters”, Dwellingup Adventures, between 7-8.30pm on Friday night,

 A race briefing will be given ten minutes before the race commences.

-Runners and crew are encouraged to stay at the Dwellingup Caravan Park, which also serves as the race headquarters and the finish for both races.
-Some accommodation (bunk-bed style) is generally offered in Cabin #1 for those who have travelled from out-of-state.
+Runners and crew are encouraged to stay at the Dwellingup Caravan Park.
+Some accommodation (bunk-bed style) is generally offered at the race HQ (Dwellingup Adventures) for those who have travelled from out-of-state.
 Contact the race director for more information.

 An interactive map of the course, including the profile, and aid station locations can be viewed here.
 Please note that the aid station locations have changed slightly to what is shown on the linked map, and Dell Park Rd aid station has been removed.
 See the Aid station section below for more information.